ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 >  -p, --publish port(s) list           Publish a container's port(s) to the host
 >  -v, --volume list                    Bind mount a volume </pre>

-## From inside the container, start the Jupyter notebook
+## Start the Jupyter notebook from a container

 ```
 #inside docker container